Connect & Thrive: Networking & Speed Mentoring Event

 -

-Associate Professor Dr. Katherine Smits, Deputy Dean, Faculty of Arts and Education, University of Auckland
+Associate Prof. Dr. Katherine Smits, Dean, Faculty of Arts and Education, University of Auckland

 Dr Smits has held numerous leadership roles.
 She has previously served with the Australian foreign service.
 She is currently working on projects exploring multiculturalism, biculturalism and national identity in New Zealand, and comparative multiculturalism policies in New Zealand, Australia and Britain.
 She has published several academic articles and books.